michagermann/website/content/authors/admin/_index.md

 ---

-I am a Prize Fellow in Political Science at the University of Bath.

-Much of my research focuses on ethnic conflict and political behavior.
-In recent work I have I explored the causes of conflicts over territorial self-determination and when and why such conflicts escalate from nonviolence to violence and civil war.
-Moreover, I have a strong interest in digital democratic innovations, such as Internet voting or Voting Advice Applications, and how they affect political behavior including electoral turnout.
+I am a Prize Fellow in the Department of Politics, Languages & International Studies at the University of Bath.
+I previously held postdoctoral fellowships at the University of Leuven and the University of Pennsylvania, as well as visiting positions at the European University Institute, the Leibniz-Institute for the Social Sciences, and Yale University.
+My PhD was awarded by ETH Zurich in 2017.

+My research focuses on ethno-nationalist conflict, digital democracy, and political behavior.
+In my research on ethno-nationalist conflict, I address questions such as: why do ethno-nationalist and especially separatist conflicts emerge?
+What determines the reactions of states to ethnic claims for increased self-determination?
+Under what conditions do nonviolent separatist conflicts escalate to violence?
+And, under what conditions can ethno-nationalist conflicts be resolved peacefully?

+In terms of the latter, I am especially interested in the contribution that democratic decision-making mechanisms, such as referendums, can make to the peaceful resolution of separatist conflicts.
+In ongoing work, I am extending the focus beyond separatist conflicts and study the potential of one of the most prominent proposals for democratic innovation – deliberative mini-publics – to reduce conflict by increasing the acceptance of negative political decisions.

+I also have a strong interest in the implications of the digital revolution for political behavior and democratic quality more generally.
+In particular, I am interested in internet voting as well as voter information systems commonly referred to as Voting Advice Applications (VAAs).
+One key question that I address in my research is whether digital innovations like internet voting and VAAs can increase electoral turnout.
+I have also investigated the potential of internet voting to prevent voters from making easy mistakes that lead to their votes not being counted.
+Finally, I am involved in a consortium of researchers producing state-of-the-art VAAs for elections in the [UK](http://www.whogetsmyvoteuk.com/#!/) and elsewhere.
+Our tools have been accessed by hundreds of thousands of voters across Europe.

-My work has appeared in the [*British Journal of Political Science*](https://doi.org/10.1017/S0007123415000563), [*Political Communication*](https://doi.org/10.1080/10584609.2018.1526237), the [*Journal of Conflict Resolution*](https://doi.org/10.1177/0022002717735364), [*Electoral Studies*](https://doi.org/10.1016/j.electstud.2017.03.001), and other outlets.
+My work has been published in academic journals such as [*International Organization*]({{< ref "/publication/GermannSambanis2020/index.md" >}}), the [*British Journal of Political Science*]({{< ref "/publication/MendezGermann2018/index.md" >}}), [*Political Behavior*]({{< ref "/publication/Germann2020/index.md" >}}), [*Political Communication*]({{< ref "/publication/GermannGemenis2019/index.md" >}}), the [*Journal of Conflict Resolution*]({{< ref "/publication/SambanisGermannSchaedel2018/index.md" >}}), and [*Electoral Studies*]({{< ref "/publication/GermannSerduelt2017/index.md" >}}).

+You can find more information on the projects I am currently working on [here]({{< ref "/#workinprogress" >}}).

+As part of my research, I have collected new data on self-determination movements (with Nicholas Sambanis and Andreas Schädel), sovereignty referendums (with Fernando Mendez and Nicolas Aubert), and on autonomy losses by ethnic groups (with Nicholas Sambanis).
+You can download these datasets [here]({{< ref "/#data" >}}).